ueberdosis/hocuspocus/docs/server/hooks.md

 ### connected

-The `connected` hook is called after a new connection has been successfully established.
+The `connected` hooks are called after a new connection has been successfully established.

 **Example**